095056/Luis/For-maintainers.md

 - Building Docker image when `./scripts/Dockerfile` was modified.

+- Performing basic error checks for all `build.sh` scripts.

 - Building updated packages when related `build.sh` were modified.

 - Building packages modified in pull requests.